consulo/consulo-dev.github.io/docs/basics/getting_started.md

   * Projects of any size or complexity usually require scripts for build management, which Gradle handles natively,
   * Training, documentation, and community help for general Gradle topics are widely available.

-Specific to development of IntelliJ Platform plugins with the Gradle plugin for IntelliJ IDEA:
+Specific to development of Consulo plugins with the Gradle plugin for IntelliJ IDEA:
   * Changing plugin targets is more comfortable because it is all done in `build.gradle`:
-      * Switching the version of the target IntelliJ Platform (IDE),
+      * Switching the version of the target Consulo (IDE),
-      * Changing the target IntelliJ Platform-based IDE, e.g., from IntelliJ IDEA to PyCharm,
+      * Changing the target Consulo-based IDE, e.g., from IntelliJ IDEA to PyCharm,
       * Running a plugin against alternate versions of the JetBrains runtime.
   * Gradle is fully integrated with Continuous Integration systems and [JetBrains Plugin Repository](https://plugins.jetbrains.com), so it is easy to customize and extend the build and publishing processes.
   * Built-in verification task for `plugin.xml` and plugin distribution structure.